gitgc/home-nvr-detection/README.md

 Steps
 -----

+`cp .env.example .env`

+Edit the `.env` file to set your environment variables.

 `docker-compose up -d`

 This will deploy the required Frigate, MQTT and Caddy reverse proxy servers.
 Note, you must replace all the `"CHANGE_ME"` values to valid production ones in the `.env` file before deploying.
 The USB Coral TPU must be connected to system too.